R505: the Flying Cloud

 "Then we’ll have to find a way to examine those logs.
 Let’s see what the others have discovered."

-They walked back to the mooring mast, where the Flying Cloud, his Majesty’s Airship R-505, rode proudly in the warm tropical sun.
-Everett slowed to admire her lines -- like a smaller version of Barnes Wallis’s famous R-100.
+They made their way back to the mooring mast, where the Flying Cloud, his Majesty's Airship R-505, rode proudly in the warm tropical sun.
+Everett slowed to admire her lines -- like a smaller version of Barnes Wallis's famous R-100.
 They still had no idea where the vessel had come from.
-They’d captured her from German arms smugglers two weeks ago, on the nameless island in New Caledonia where they’d also met Sarah and Pierre, but there’d been no logs, documents, serial numbers, or builder’s marks to indicate who had made her.
+It had been two weeks since they'd captured her from the German arms smugglers two on the nameless island in New Caledonia where they'd also met Sarah and Pierre, but they'd yet to find any clues regarding her origin.

-"Miss Sarah," he asked, after they’d gathered in the ship’s mess hall, "what is the status of our consumables?"
+"Miss Sarah," Everett asked after they'd all gathered in the ship's mess hall, "what is the status of our consumables?"

 "We’re down to 60% hydrogen, and both emergency fuel tanks are gone.
 We have 1100 gallons remaining in the main tanks and 8,000 lbs of ballast.
 We also seem to be low on food."
 The girl wagged her finger at the assembled men.
 "Someone’s been taking unauthorized snacks."

 Everett waited for the laughter to subside, then turned to Abercrombie.
-"How long to fabricate new tanks from scratch?
-We don’t want to draw them from stores and have Michaelson accuse us of wasting inventory."
+"How long will it take to fabricate new tanks from scratch?
+We don't want to draw them from stores and have Michaelson accuse us of wasting inventory."

 "Two or three days," said the rigger, "if we can use the equipment here at the station."